Xpl0S1v3/forgerock-rest-demo/README.md

 ## TODO

 *   Move to a JavaScript framework such as AngularJS.
 *   Style with a well-known framework such as Bootstrap.
+Responsive?
 *   Provide client-side examples for chapters proposed in [CREST-113](https://bugster.forgerock.org/jira/browse/CREST-113).
     Perhaps rely instead on